-Save as disclosed in the section headed "Connected Transactions", the Group did not have any material acquisitions and disposals of subsidiaries and affiliated companies during the year.
+The Group did not have any material acquisitions and disposals of subsidiaries and affiliated companies during the year.

 Pre-Emptive Rights

 There is no provision for pre-emptive rights under the Company's Articles of Association, or the laws of Cayman Islands, which would oblige the Company to offer new shares on pro-rata basis to existing shareholders.